-As a result, the Company's Consolidated Statements of Operations have been recast for prior periods presented to reflect the effects of the changes to Research and development, Sales and marketing, and General and administrative expense.
+As a result, the Company's consolidated statements of operations have been recast for prior periods presented to reflect the effects of the changes to Research and development, Sales and marketing, and General and administrative expense.
 There was no net impact to total operating expenses, income from operations, net income or net income per share for any periods presented.
 The consolidated balance sheets, consolidated statements of comprehensive income, consolidated statements of changes in stockholders' equity, and the consolidated statements of cash flows were not affected by changes in the presentation of these costs.

-The following table summarizes the changes made to the consolidated statement of income for the three months ended March 31, 2022 (in thousands):
+The following table summarizes the changes made to the consolidated statement of operations for the three and six months ended June 30, 2022 (in thousands):